andreassommer/ifdiff/speedtracker/docs/README.md

 Expected Userbase:
-Users are developers of IFDIFF and can thus be expected to have a high degree of expertise in MATLAB (higher than mine at any rate ^_^") and maybe even to poke around in the Speedtracker code when it doesn't work how they like it.
+Users are developers of IFDIFF and can thus be expected to have a high degree of expertise in MATLAB.
+As developers, they will not require Speedtracker to be fully user-friendly, but it should be easy to use and understand nonetheless, since it is a development tool and not a core part of IFDIFF's code.

 Expect users to have everyday knowledge of
-Git: add, commit, push, pull, maybe tag, but no more.
+Git: add, commit, push, pull, but no more.

 Git Usage Internally:
 Some Git commands use advanced terminal features like coloring that are